twilio/twilio-video-ios/README.md

 This repository contains releases of Twilio's Programmable Video SDK for iOS.
 These releases can be consumed manually, or via Carthage or CocoaPods.

+> NOTE: If you are updating your application for iOS 13 and iPadOS 13 please read our [iOS 13 Migration Guide](iOS-13-Migration-Guide.md).

 ### Carthage Integration